KESDuck/sim/readme.md

     - Have a matrix of known points.
 The points should be at Z-axis of the insertion plate, plane parallel to the ground.
 (Place it slightly above the 3x3)
     - Turn gripper: move z up and down to see if it is straight.
 If not loosen the screws to adjust.
     - Rotate gripper make sure it is centered.
 If not reteach the tool in RC+.
-    - Make sure the grid is stable so it will not move if robot touch it
+    - Make sure the calibration grid is stable so it will not move if robot touch it
 2. Move camera to correct position.
 Process image and note their points in image coordinate.
 Save the image in case needed later.
 3. let robot go to those positions and note the positions.
 4. Move the camera back to capture position, make sure it is not shifted